Master of Science/Postgraduate Diploma in Project Management

-Part-time students may integrate the critical analysis, evaluation and application of the knowledge gained from the programme with their own experience to produce a research-based Dissertation after completing 7 subjects.
+Students may integrate the critical analysis, evaluation and application of the knowledge gained from the programme with their own experience to produce a research-based Dissertation after completing 7 subjects.
 They may also complete 3 additional subjects instead of the MSc Dissertation.
-Students who are enrolled in the full-time mode, however, are strongly recommended to complete the Dissertation.
-Switching between full-time and part-time studies requires prior approval from the programme administration and the Academic Secretariat.
+Switching between full-time and part-time studies requires prior approval from the programme administration and the Academic Registry.

 Applicants whose educational background is not in a construction-related area are recommended to take CSE565 Construction Technology, or CSE566 Statutory Framework for Construction Practice, or its equivalent as designated by the Award Co-ordinator, as an Elective Subject (within the 30-credit graduation requirement for MSc) on weekday evenings for 13 weeks.
 Those subjects may be offered in alternate years.

 To enhance self-study, the Department provides study guides and reading materials for Core Subjects.

 Students must complete 10 subjects (including 5 Compulsory Core Subjects and at least 2 other Core Subjects) OR 7 subjects (including 5 Compulsory Core Subjects) and a Dissertation (9 credits).

 For the PgD

 Students must complete 7 subjects (including 5 Compulsory Core Subjects).

 Core Areas of Study

 The following is a list of Core Subjects in the programme.